Matty Lawrence on the State of Football: 2017

 Goalkeeper: Hugo Lloris, Spurs

 Lloris was the best goalkeeper in the EPL in the 2016-17 season and part of the Spurs back-line that only conceded 24 goals.
-Cool, calm and collected and a decent distributor with his feet.
+Cool, calm, and collected, and a decent distributor with his feet.

 Back Four